gayatrig19/the-unplugged-club/README.md

 - For more details on how to clone the repository in order to create a copy for own use refer to the site: <https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository>

+## FORKING

+1. Navigate to the GitHub Repository 'gayatrig19/the-unplugged-club'
+2. Click 'Fork' located towards top right corner.
+3. Select 'owner' for the forked repository from the dropdown menu under 'owner'.
+4. It will create forked repo under the same name as original by default.
+But you can type a name in 'Repository name' or add a description in 'Description' box.
+5. Click on 'Create fork'.
+A forked repo is created.

+- Forking allows you to make any changes without affecting original project.
+You can send the suggestions by submitting a pull request.
+Then the Project Owner can review the pull request before acepting the suggestions and merging them.
+- When you have fork to a repository, you don't have access to files locally on your device, for getting access you will need to clone the forked repository.

+## DEPLOYMENT
+- The website was deployed to Github Pages.
+1. Go to GitHub repository.
+2. Click on 'Settings'.
+3. Click on 'Pages'(tab on the left sidebar).
+4. Scroll to 'Build and deployment'/'Source' section.
+5. Find the sub-section 'Branch'.
+6. From the drop-down menu 'none'/'select branch' and choose source 'main' (or 'master').
+7. Click 'Save'
+8. Wait until you can see a link for deployed page within GitHub Page section.
+This can take a while.
+Once the page updates you will see a message:
+      Your site is live at <https://gayatrig19.github.io/the-unplugged-club/>